uit-no/hpc-doc/help/writing-support-requests.rst

 Never send support requests to staff members directly
 -----------------------------------------------------

-Always send them to support-uit@notur.no and staff members will pick them up there.
-On support-uit@notur.no they get tracked and have higher visibility.
+Always send them to support-stallo@metacenter.no and staff members will pick them up there.
+On support-stallo@metacenter.no they get tracked and have higher visibility.
 Some staff members work on the support line only part time.
-Sending the request to support-uit@notur.no makes sure that somebody will pick it up.
+Sending the request to support-stallo@metacenter.no makes sure that somebody will pick it up.